Francis of Assisi: Early life

-Founding of the Franciscan Orders
+Founding of the Franciscan Order

 Friars Minor

 One morning in February 1208, Francis was taking part in a Mass in the chapel of St. Mary of the Angels, near which he had by then built himself a hut.
-The Gospel of the day was the "Commissioning of the Twelve" from the Book of Matthew.
-The disciples were to go and proclaim that the Kingdom of God is at hand.
+The Gospel of the day was the "Commissioning of the Twelve" from the Book of Matthew, in which Jesus' disciples are commissioned to go and proclaim that the Kingdom of God is at hand.
 Francis was inspired to devote himself to a life of poverty.
-Having obtained a coarse woolen tunic, the dress then worn by the poorest Umbrian peasants, he tied it around himself with a knotted rope and went about exhorting the people of the countryside to penance, brotherly love, and peace.
-Francis's preaching to ordinary people was unusual as he had no license to do so.
+Having obtained a coarse woollen tunic, the dress then worn by the poorest Umbrian peasants, Francis tied it around himself with a knotted rope and went about exhorting the people of the countryside to penance, brotherly love and peace.
+His preaching to ordinary people was unusual as Francis had no license to do so.

-His example attracted others.
-Within a year Francis had eleven followers.
-The brothers lived a simple life in the deserted lazar house of Rivo Torto near Assisi; but they spent much of their time wandering through the mountainous districts of Umbria, making a deep impression upon their hearers by their earnest exhortations.
+Francis' example attracted others.
+Within a year, he had 11 followers.
+The brothers lived a simple life in the deserted leper colony of Rivo Torto near Assisi.
+They spent much of their time wandering through the mountainous districts of Umbria, and through their earnestness toward people they encountered, often deeply impressed them.

-In 1209 he composed a simple rule for his followers ("friars"), the Regula primitiva or "Primitive Rule", which came from verses in the Bible.
+In 1209, Francis composed a simple rule for his followers ("friars"), the Regula primitiva or "Primitive Rule", which came from verses in the Bible.
 The rule was "to follow the teachings of our Lord Jesus Christ and to walk in his footsteps."
-He then led eleven followers to Rome to seek permission from Pope Innocent III to found a new religious order.
+He then led 11 followers to Rome to seek permission from Pope Innocent III to found a new religious order.
 Upon entry to Rome, the brothers encountered Bishop Guido of Assisi, who had in his company Giovanni di San Paolo, the Cardinal Bishop of Sabina.
-The Cardinal, who was the confessor of Pope Innocent III, was immediately sympathetic to Francis and agreed to represent Francis to the pope.
-After several days, the pope agreed to admit the group informally, adding that when God increased the group in grace and number, they could return for an official audience.
+The Cardinal, who was the confessor of Pope Innocent III, was immediately sympathetic to Francis and agreed to represent Francis to the Pope.
+After several days, the Pope agreed to admit the group informally, adding that when God increased the group in grace and number, they could return for an official audience.
 The group was tonsured.
 This was important in part because it recognized Church authority and prevented his following from accusations of heresy, as had happened to the Waldensians decades earlier.
-Though a number of the pope's counselors considered the mode of life proposed by Francis to be unsafe and impractical, following a dream in which he saw Francis holding up the Lateran Basilica, he decided to endorse Francis's order.
-This occurred, according to tradition, on 16 April 1210, and constituted the official founding of the Franciscan Order.
-The group, then the "Lesser Brothers" (Order of Friars Minor also known as the Franciscan Order or the Seraphic Order), were centered in the Porziuncola and preached first in Umbria, before expanding throughout Italy.
+Though a number of the pope's counsellors considered the mode of life proposed by Francis to be unsafe and impractical, following a dream in which he saw Francis holding up the Lateran Basilica, he decided to endorse Francis's order.
+Per tradition, this occurred on 16 April 1210 and constituted the official founding of the Franciscan Order.
+The group, then the "Lesser Brothers" (Order of Friars Minor also known as the Franciscan Order or the Seraphic Order), were centred in the Porziuncola and preached first in Umbria, before expanding throughout Italy.
 Francis was later ordained a deacon, but not a priest.